apache/nuttx/configs/sam4l-xplained/README.txt

     NOTES:

+    1. NOTE: If you get a compilation error like:

+         libxx_new.cxx:74:40: error: 'operator new' takes type 'size_t' ('unsigned int') as first parameter [-fper

+       Sometimes NuttX and your toolchain will disagree on the underlying type of size_t; sometimes it is an 'unsigned int' and sometimes it is an 'unsigned long int'.
+If this error occurs, then you may need to toggle the value of CONFIG_CXX_NEWLONG.

-    1. If the I/O1 module is connected to the SAM4L Xplained Pro, then support for the SD card slot can be enabled by making the following changes to the configuration:
+    2. If the I/O1 module is connected to the SAM4L Xplained Pro, then support for the SD card slot can be enabled by making the following changes to the configuration: